 What to expect in autumn

 Like spring, autumn is one of the best times to travel to Kyoto.
-Descending from the heat and humidity of summer, fall temperatures in Kyoto are far more comfortable.
+Descending from the heat and humidity of summer, fall temperatures in Kyoto are far more comfortable, in my experience.

-In aesthetics, Kyoto is also at its best in autumn.
-The cavalcade of fall colours paints the city in bright red, yellow and orange hues.
-It creates a scene that’s truly remarkable.
+In aesthetics, I also think Kyoto is at its most beautiful in autumn.
+The cavalcade of fall colours paints the city in bright red, yellow, and orange hues.
+It creates a truly remarkable scene—one of the finest I’ve seen anywhere in the world.
+(And that includes in my home country of Canada, which is well-known for this kinda thing.)

 The biggest drawback to visiting in autumn is the crowds.
-Be sure to book your accommodations far ahead to avoid disappointment.
-Early autumn is also typhoon season in Japan although Kyoto rarely sees much of the action.
+I’d recommend booking your accommodations far ahead to avoid disappointment.

 What to wear in autumn

 Although you’ll still get away with summer-wear into September, mid- to late-autumn begins to get chilly.
-Pack a warmer light jacket (either a softshell or fleece would work well) and a sweater or a hoodie.
+I’d recommend packing a warmer light jacket (either a softshell or fleece would work well) and a sweater or a hoodie.

 Winter